ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

-* A non-interactive zero-knowledge proof of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Service from a prover system that can generate a zero-knowledge proof of correctness for the output of size N. The size N is given by the size of the circuit used to generate the proof in terms of the number of circuit constraint equations.
+* A non-interactive zero-knowledge proof of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services from a prover system that can generate a zero-knowledge proof of correctness for the output of size N. The size N is given by the size of the circuit used to generate the proof in terms of the number of circuit constraint equations.
 * A verifier system that can verify the zero-knowledge proof.

 Test Steps: